Is Hijab Mandatory in Islam? Complete Islamic Ruling for US Muslims

 Point of Difference

 The main point of legal difference (Ikhtilaˉf) among the Madhhabs is whether the face is included in the mandatory covering.
+These rulings are contingent on the presence of non-Mahram men; therefore, understanding "Who is Mahram?" is essential to defining the limits of the covering.

 • Majority View: The face and hands are exempted (Shafi'i and Maliki views).